aryaburke/my-site/README.md

 Made using a bunch of amazing open source software - see the `package.json` file for all the info.

+Shoutout to all my friends for being models, reading my writing, all that great stuff.
+Special shoutout to Nick for the RuneScape consulting.

 Hosted on <a href="vercel.com">Vercel</a>.

 To run locally: